dwaware/ROS2Test/README.md

 ![list](https://user-images.githubusercontent.com/74695555/179434220-e699ee1d-b888-4255-9a9e-a2707b143b77.png)

-but the target point is taken from the geometry message which in turn queries the cylinder's x and z coordinates.
+but the message queries the cylinder for it's x and z coordinates, which are then passed on to the listener through the message.

 ![point](https://user-images.githubusercontent.com/74695555/179434223-7b718ac9-423f-4b2f-b92a-149f3503909d.png)